I LOVE small groups.

 But again, I find the author’s view of authentic community rather narrow.
 He says “if you are serious about discovering authentic community through the church, I believe you will need to choose one of two paths laid out in chapter 13.”
 In that chapter he describes (1) the spider model of the church which is centralized with programs and specialized staff like legs sprawling out from the centre, and (2) the starfish model of the church which is decentralized into house groups.
 Are these really the only two models of authentic community in church life?
 The author himself goes on to describe a hybrid model in chapter 14, and I wonder about other kinds of hybrids and other models.

-Your turn: What does authentic community look like to you?
+Writing/Reflection Prompt: What does authentic community look like to you?
 Have you found it, or are you still looking?